rocky-linux/documentation/docs/guides/contribute/rockydocs_webdev_v2.md

 # Running the docs.rockylinux.org website locally for web development | Podman

-This document walks through the steps of how to recreate and run a local copy of the entire docs.rockylinux.org website on your local machine.
+This document walks through how to recreate and run a local copy of the entire docs.rockylinux.org website on your local machine.
 Running a local copy of the documentation website might be useful in the following scenarios:

 * You are interested in learning about and contributing to the web development aspects of the docs.rockylinux.org website